 Good Lord!
 The view from the fortress.
 The golden thing is the Grand Lisboa, opened (ad maiorem Dei gloriam) in 2008.
 To its left, with the tiny golden rooftop ball, is the original Hotel Lisboa, which opened the sesame of high-rollers.

 Guarding the entrance.

 Looking down on St. Paul's.
 The water in the background marks the western edge of the peninsula.

 We've dropped down to the east of the fortress to find ourselves almost lonely in a gentrified colonial neighborhood.

 Very prim, very tidy.

-We've managed to get this far without ever talking about the source of Macao's original prosperity, its wealth before gambling, before coolie-export, before opium.
-Back in the 1600's a fleet arrived from Malacca in early summer; the ships brought pepper, Indian cotton, European mirrors and clocks, and Middle Eastern jewellery.
+We've managed to get this far without ever talking about the source of Macao's original prosperity--its wealth before gambling, before coolie-export, before opium.
+Back in the 1600's a fleet arrived from Malacca in early summer; the ships brought pepper, Indian cotton, European mirrors and clocks, and Middle Eastern jewelry.
 The ships sold some of what they carried and loaded up with Chinese silk from the winter fair in Canton.
 Before the typhoon season came in July, the fleet headed north to Nagasaki, where it sold Chinese silk, Indian cotton, and European wine for silver.
 While the fleet was in Japan, the Canton summer fair was held.
 When the fleet returned by Christmas, shipowners invested the Japanese silver in silk from that fair, as well as pearls, medicines, and porcelain, then sailed early in the year for Malacca and Europe.

 The arrival of the British in Hong Kong sent Macao into a tailspin that looked terminal.
 Gambling was the lifesaver.